containers/fetchit/README.md

 ```

 #### Launch using systemd
-Two systemd files are provided to allow for Fetchit to run as a user or as root.
+Two systemd files are provided to allow for FetchIt to run as a user or as root.
 The files are differentiated by .root and .user.

 Ensure that there is a config at `$HOME/.fetchit/config.yaml` before attempting to start the service.